MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-import-custom.md

 - Currently, the combo box setting type isn't supported.
 ADMX files with the combo box setting type will fail to import.
 All other setting types are supported.

 - Not all areas of the registry can be set using custom ADMX.
-For more information go to: https://learn.microsoft.com/en-us/windows/client-management/win32-and-centennial-app-policy-configuration#overview
+For more information, see [Win32 and Desktop Bridge app ADMX policy Ingestion Overview](/windows/client-management/win32-and-centennial-app-policy-configuration#overview).

 - ADMX settings that are built into Windows (located at in the C:\Windows\PolicyDefinitions folder) are enabled through configuration service providers (CSP).
 These should not be imported using the import ADMX feature.
 The settings catalog or a custom policy should be used instead of ADMX import.
 More information on these settings here:
 - ADMX-backed policies in Policy CSP